 Many people visiting Indonesia just visit Bali.
-The island is on most travellers lists, even if it’s for just two days.
+The island is on most travellers’ lists, even if it’s for just two days.
 It’s no surprise, there is plenty of things to do in Bali.
 If you organise yourself well you can do and experience a lot in one week and I want to share some of the best bits with you.

 After an article about things to do in Jakarta and things to do in Yogyakarta, I want to share with you about things to do in Bali.
 I hope a compilation about things to do in Bali will be useful for first timers.
-Bali island, the area you can explore is extensive, around 2,232 sq miles (5,780 km²).
+On Bali island, the area you can explore is extensive, around 2,232 sq miles (5,780 km²).

 So here they are in no particular order, things to do and see in Bali.
-I’ve done most of it by myself and had a lovely helping hand from other fellow Indonesian blogger for no. 11.
+I’ve done most of it by myself and had a lovely helping hand from another fellow Indonesian blogger for no. 11.
 Check out what activities that I personally recommend to you as a first timer in Bali.

 i).
 Sundara – Four Season Jimbaran